Mohini: Slayer of demons

 Mohini also has an active history in the destruction of demons throughout Hindu texts.
 In the Vishnu Purana, Mohini defeats Bhasmasura, the "ash-demon".
 Bhasmasura invokes the god Shiva by performing severe penances.
 Shiva, pleased with Bhasmasura, grants him the power to turn anyone into ashes by touching their head.
 The demon decides to try the power on Shiva himself.
-Shiva prays to Vishnu for help and Vishnu transforms into Mohini and charms Bhasmasura.
+Shiva requests Vishnu for help and Vishnu transforms into Mohini and charms Bhasmasura.
 Bhasmasura is so taken by Mohini that he asks her to marry him.
 Mohini agrees, but only on the condition that Bhasmasura follows her move for move in a dance.
 In the course of the dance, she places her hand on her head.
 Bhasmasura mimics the action, and in turn, reduces himself to ashes.
 The legend of Bhasmasura is retold in the Buddhist text Satara Dewala Devi Puvata, with a slight variation.
 In this tale, Vishnu assumes his female form (the name "Mohini" is not used) and charms Bhasmasura.
 The female Vishnu asks Bhasmasura to promise never to leave her by placing his hand on his head as per the usual practice to swear on one's head.
 On doing so, Bhasmasura is reduced to ashes.

 In a similar legend related to the birth of Ayyappa, the demon Surpanaka earns the power to turn anyone into ashes by his austerities.
 The tale mirrors all other aspects of the Buddhist version of the Bhasmasura tale, where he is forced by Mohini to severe fidelity by keeping his hand on his head and is burnt.

 The prelude of the Ramakien, the Thai version of the Ramayana, the demon Nontok is charmed and killed by Mohini-Vishnu.
 Nontok misuses a divine weapon given to him by Shiva.
 The four-armed Mohini-Vishnu enchants Nontok and then attacks him.
 In his last moments, the demon accuses Vishnu of foul play saying that Vishnu first seduced him and then attacked him.
 Vishnu decrees that in his next birth, Nontok will be born as the ten-headed demon Ravana and Vishnu will be a mortal man called Rama.
 He will then fight him and defeat him.

 In a lesser-known tale in the Ganesha Purana (900–1400 CE) the wise asura king Virochana is rewarded a magical crown by the sun-god Surya.
 The crown shields him against all harm.
 Vishnu as Mohini then enchants Virochana and steals his crown.
 The demon, thus unprotected, is killed by Vishnu.

 Another South Indian legend about the demon Araka associates Mohini with Krishna (an avatar of Vishnu) rather than the god himself.
 The demon Araka had become virtually invincible because he had never laid eyes on a woman (extreme chastity).
 Krishna takes the form of the beautiful Mohini and marries him.
 After three days of marriage, Araka's bonds of chastity are broken, and Krishna kills him in battle.
 Transgender Hijras consider Krishna-Mohini to be a transsexual deity.